Teleprinter: Teleprinter operation

 Teleprinter circuits were generally leased from a communications common carrier and consisted of ordinary telephone cables that extended from the teleprinter located at the customer location to the common carrier central office.
 These teleprinter circuits were connected to switching equipment at the central office for Telex and TWX service.
 Private line teleprinter circuits were not directly connected to switching equipment.
 Instead, these private line circuits were connected to network hubs and repeaters configured to provide point to point or point to multipoint service.
 More than two teleprinters could be connected to the same wire circuit by means of a current loop.

 Earlier teleprinters had three rows of keys and only supported upper case letters.
 They used the 5 bit ITA2 code and generally worked at 60 to 100 words per minute.
 Later teleprinters, specifically the Teletype Model 33, used ASCII code, an innovation that came into widespread use in the 1960s as computers became more widely available.

-"Speed", intended to be roughly comparable to words per minute, is the standard term introduced by Western Union for a mechanical teleprinter data transmission rate using the 5-bit ITA2 code that was popular in the 1940s and for several decades thereafter.
+"Speed", intended to be roughly comparable to words per minute, is the standard term introduced by Western Union for a mechanical teleprinter data transmission rate using the 5-bit ITA2 code that was popular in the 1940s and several decades thereafter.
 Such a machine would send 1 start bit, 5 data bits, and 1.42 stop bits.
 This unusual stop bit time is actually a rest period to allow the mechanical printing mechanism to synchronize in the event that a garbled signal is received.
-This is true especially on high frequency radio circuits where selective fading is present.
+This is true especially on high frequency radio circuits, where selective fading is present.
 Selective fading causes the mark signal amplitude to be randomly different from the space signal amplitude.
 Selective fading, or Rayleigh fading can cause two carriers to randomly and independently fade to different depths.
 Since modern computer equipment cannot easily generate 1.42 bits for the stop period, common practice is to either approximate this with 1.5 bits, or to send 2.0 bits while accepting 1.0 bits receiving.